-Accounts with recent changes on its balances are subject to automatic balance audit, done by our internal audit process that runs periodically, usually in less than one hour.
+Accounts with recent changes on its balances are subject to automatic balance audit, done by our internal audit process that runs periodically, usually the settlement time is less than one hour.

-If some inconsistency is found, which is very, very rare to happen, a recover process starts automatically and restore the balances to a consistent state.
+If some inconsistency is found, which is very, very rare to happen, a settlement process starts automatically and based on the transaction history restores the balances to a consistent state.
 Once the full audit process runs, the clock icon disappears.

 Triggering audit manually

 The audit process runs automatically, but you can trigger it anytime by reloading the book with shift-key pressed:

 The process runs asynchronously and takes couple seconds to finish and update the menu.